meteostat/dev/src/python/normals.md

 ---
-title: Normals Data | Python Library
+title: Climate Normals | Python Library
 ---

-# Normals Data
+# Climate Normals

 Climate normals provide an overview of the typical weather at a given location.
 Normals are usually calculated over a period of 30 years.
 You can also use a custom range of years, though.